orman112/blog/content/blog-markdown/DRAFT_integrating-firebase-with-react-redux/index.md

 )(Header)
 ```

-If you're logged into the application, our nav menu should now only be displaying our Logout link.
-Click this link at the top of the page and you should now see the navigation menu reflect this action, displaying our original Login and Register links from before.
+If you're logged into the application, our nav menu should now only display a logout link.
+Click this link and you should now see the navigation menu update, displaying our original login and register links from before.
 Looks like it's working, good job!

 ## Private Routes

-Our users are now successfully able to log into and out of the application at will.
+Our users are now able to log into and out of the application at will.
 We still have one more thing to do, however.
-If you remember, at the beginning of this tutorial, we created a private component that we only wanted logged-in users to see.
-That's currently not working as expected, so let's see if we can fix that.
+If you recall at the beginning of this tutorial, we created a private component that we only wanted logged-in users to access.
+That's not working at the moment, so let's see if we can fix that.

 Let's create a new component under the `components` directory and call it `private-route.js`.
-This will serve as an additional Route we can use for pages that we don't want un-authenticated users to see.
+This will serve as an additional route we can use for pages that we don't want un-authenticated users to see.

 ```javascript
 import React from "react"